William R. Pettiford: Early life

 William Reuben Pettiford was born in Granville County, North Carolina on January 20, 1847 to William and Matilda Pettiford.
 His parents were free blacks and owned a farm.
 William worked on the farm and had lessons on the weekends where he learned to read.
 About the age of ten, his parents sold their farm and moved to Person County, North Carolina, where Pettiford was able to get a tutor and more formal lessons.

 On July 4, 1868, Pettiford converted to the Baptist religion and on August 3, 1868 he was baptized by Rev. Ezekiel Horton in Salisbury, North Carolina.
 He took the place of clerk at the Pleasant Grove church and on July 4, 1869 he married Mary Jane Farley, daughter of Joseph Farley, but she died on March 8, 1870.
 He remarried to Jennie Powell on July 24, 1873, but she died September 5, 1874.
 He married a third time on November 23, 1880 to Della Boyd, daughter of Richard and Caroline Boyd of Selma, Alabama.
-They had at least three children, the oldest of which was Carry Bell Pettiford born September 22, 1882.
+They had at least three children, the oldest of which was Carrie Bell Pettiford born September 22, 1882.